 I really enjoyed the module and want to audit more modules – where can I find further information?

 Details of all future modules are available to view on our website.
-Our annual course brochure is a great resource too.
+Our courses and events calendar is a great resource too.

 I really enjoyed the module and am now interested in learning more about the MAs – where can I find further information?

 Head to our prospective students page, which lists information on module dates and testimonials from current students.
-You can also contact the Academic Administrator, the relevant Programme Leader, or the Academic Dean.
-Click here for contact details.
+You can also contact the Academic Administrator, the relevant Programme Leader, or the Director of Academic Development.
+Contact details here

 I have questions that are not covered anywhere within this FAQ.
 Who can I ask?